-As a Manager, you have to make sure that every task is assigned to the right person and that they’re able to complete it by the deadline.
+As a Manager, you have to make sure that all project tasks are assigned to the right person and that they’re able to complete them by the deadline.
 You need to make sure that your team can keep up with the workload, but you also want to prevent burnout.
 But what if your team is working on multiple tasks at once?
 How do you know who is overloaded and who has too much free time?
 How to organize a team’s workload management effectively?
+Or track user’s workload?
 What if there are some tasks that are overdue because the person who was working on them didn’t have enough time to finish them?
+In this article, we will talk about workload management, best practices, how Jira deals with the workload, and our ActivityTimeline product for better team workload management.

-The ActivityTimeline is a great plugin for Jira for visualizing and analyzing team workload.
-In this blog post, we’ll explain what Workload Management is, how to use the Workload Indicator Mode feature and how you can track your team’s current and future workload with Workload Mode with an example.
+ActivityTimeline is a great plugin for Jira for visualizing and analyzing a team’s workload.
+In this blog post, we’ll explain what Workload Management is, how to use the Workload Indicator Mode feature, and how you can track your team’s current and future workload with Workload Mode with an example.

 Workload management, also called workload planning, is the process of strategically dividing work across a team to work more efficiently by maximizing the skills and productivity of employees or applications.